 Bake the Potato Pressé

-Spray a piece of foil with cooking spray and tightly wrap muffin tin.
+Spray a piece of foil with cooking spray and tightly wrap muffin tin, sprayed side down.

 Prepare Ingredients and Cook Steak

 Pat steaks dry, and season both sides with mesquite seasoning.After removing foil from potato cups, place a medium non-stick pan over medium heat and add 2 tsp. olive oil.
 Add steaks to hot pan.
 Cook until browned and steaks reach a minimum internal temperature of 145 degrees, 5-7 minutes per side.
 Don't worry if seasoning chars.Remove from burner.
 Remove steaks to a plate and rest 3 minutes.Reserve pan; no need to wipe clean.